ibtesam2411/ibtesam_102303316/README.md

 6.Screenshot of the Interface The interface is designed to be clean and user-friendly, as shown below:
 <img width="1071" height="663" alt="image" src="https://github.com/user-attachments/assets/ab07336e-e080-4ba5-9b9b-7de214d78034" />
 7.Conclusion This project provides a complete and automated solution for TOPSIS-based decision making using both a command-line interface and a web-based application.
+The program handles the following cases:

+*Incorrect number of command-line arguments

+*File not found exception

+*Input file with less than three columns

+*Non-numeric values in criteria columns

+*Mismatch between number of weights, impacts, and criteria

+*Invalid impact symbols

+8.Conclusion: This project provides a complete and automated solution for TOPSIS-based decision making using both a command-line interface and a web-based application.

+9.Author: Md Ibtesam

+10.License: This project is intended for academic and educational use.